MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 The C function ``SNI_createVM`` returns a negative value if an error occurred during the Core Engine initialization or execution.
-The file ``LLMJVM.h`` defines the platform-specific error code constants.
+The file ``LLMJVM.h`` defines the Core Engine error code constants.
 The following table describes these error codes.

 .. table:: Core Engine Error Codes